Oklukeok/RoR_Capstone/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Give credit to everyone who inspired your codebase.

-I would like to thank...
+I would like to thanks to the entire Ruby community, and Gregoire Vella for the original concept design.
+Check is work! https://www.behance.net/gregoirevella

 <p align="right">(<a href="#readme-top">back to top</a>)</p>